circleci/circleci-docs/jekyll/_cci2/docker-compose.md

 ```
 See the [Example docker-compose Project](https://github.com/circleci/cci-demo-docker/tree/docker-compose) on GitHub for a demonstration and use the [full configuration file](https://github.com/circleci/cci-demo-docker/blob/docker-compose/.circleci/config.yml) as a template for your own projects.

-**Note**: The primary container runs in a seperate environment from Remote Docker and the two cannot communicate directly.
+**Note**: The primary container runs in a separate environment from Remote Docker and the two cannot communicate directly.
 To interact with a running service, use docker and a container running in the service's network.

 If you want to use docker compose to manage a multi-container setup, use the `machine` key in your `config.yml` file and use docker-compose as you would normally. **Note: There is an overhead for provisioning a machine executor and use of the `machine` key may require additional fees in a future pricing update.**